-One part of modern microservice systems is the so called API Gateway.
+One part of modern microservice systems is the so-called API Gateway.
 A component sitting on the edge of the network for the system, through which all communication between clients and the system flows.
-However there is also the Backend For Frontend (BFF) pattern, which is a variation of the API Gateway pattern.
-We will talk briefly about the differences of those two patterns and when to use which one.
+However, there is also the Backend For Frontend (BFF) pattern, which is a variation of the API Gateway pattern.
+We will talk briefly about the differences between those two patterns and when to use which one.

-From a high-level perspective both patterns follow the same goals.
+From a high-level perspective, both patterns follow the same goals.
 They are decoupling the system's services from the actual clients that use the system.
-Such a decoupling can be useful, because if clients would talk directly to each microservice they would need to know about the location of each service and either all services need to support the client's communication protocol or the client would need to support multiple communication protocols offered by different services.
+Such decoupling can be useful because if clients would talk directly to each microservice they would need to know about the location of each service and either all services need to support the client's communication protocol or the client would need to support multiple communication protocols offered by different services.

 The API Gateway is then able to handle cross-cutting concerns like Authentication, Rate Limiting and to translate between the client's and the service's communication protocol.